apache/pekko-management/integration-test/aws-api-ec2/README.md

 Step 5: Attach Security Group
 -----------------------------

-Assign the 'akka-cluster' security group to your EC2 instances.
+Assign the 'pekko-cluster' security group to your EC2 instances.

 Step 6: Package the App
 -----------------------